eclipse-sumo/sumo/docs/web/docs/Netedit/editModesCommon.md

 # Inspect

 Inspect and modify attributes of edges, lanes, junctions, connections and additional network items (i.e. bus stops).
-When there are multiple ojbects in the same location, the inspection frame will indicate their number and allow switching between them.
+When there are multiple objects in the same location, the inspection frame will indicate their number and allow switching between them.

 Repeatedly clicking on the same location will also cycle through all elements at the same location.